 Overcoming Rate Limiting in Web Scraping

-Rate limiting in web scraping means restricting the number of requests a website allows for an IP address or a user agent.
+Rate limiting in web scraping is a server-side mechanism that restricts how many requests a single IP address or user agent can make within a set timeframe.
 Websites use them to protect their servers from overloading.

 1. Adjust Request Frequency